My Special Aflac Duck® 'Boroughs' Into A New Home: Children's Hospital At Montefiore In The Bronx

 40 of the robotic companions donated to pediatric cancer and sickle cell patients courtesy of Aflac

 BRONX, N.Y., Sept.
-17, 2024 /PRNewswire/ -- Children at Children's Hospital at Montefiore (CHAM) now have a new best friend thanks to Aflac Incorporated , a leading provider of health supplemental insurance in the U.S. The Columbus, Georgia-based insurer donated 40 My Special Aflac Ducks at an event Tuesday.
+17, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Children at Children's Hospital at Montefiore (CHAM) now have a new best friend thanks to Aflac Incorporated , a leading provider of health supplemental insurance in the U.S. The Columbus, Georgia-based insurer donated 40 My Special Aflac Ducks at an event Tuesday.

 Since the first duck delivery in 2018, Aflac has placed more than 31,000 My Special Aflac Ducks in the hands of pediatric cancer and sickle cell patients ages 3 and up free of charge, providing comfort and joy during their treatment journeys.